 Information about the Technopark and its activities

-What is a Technopark?
+What is Technopark?

 Who We Are

 The Technopark emboldens students’ ideas of innovative entrepreneurship.
-To these ends, the technopark has a mechatronics and robotics laboratory, business incubation center, idea bank and technological transfer office.
-Currently, the Robotics Club and Business-Incubation Center are active in the park.
-Frequently, employees of the Robotics Club go to the regions and hold various trainings, seminars and presentations for the school children interested in this field.
-In the Business-Incubation Center, students from other universities and school children work on their startup projects, along with Western Caspian University students.
+To these ends, the Technopark has a mechatronics and robotics laboratory, business incubation center, idea bank and technological transfer office.
+Currently, the Robotics Club and Business Incubation Center are active in the park.
+Frequently, employees of the Robotics Club go to other regions and hold various trainings, seminars and presentations for school children.
+In the Business Incubation Center, students from other universities and school children work on their startup projects alongside WCU students.

-The Technopark also provides competitions with technical and organizational support.
-A Game Jam hackathon competition which supported students with training sessions in 3D game preparation was held in Azerbaijan for the first time is an example of this, which supported students with training sessions in 3 D game preparation.
+The Technopark also hosts competitions with technical and organizational support.
+A Game Jam hackathon competition, which supported students with training sessions in 3D game preparation, was held in Azerbaijan for the first time.
+This competition supported students’ training sessions in 3D game preparation.